shoenig/donutdns/README.md

 Typically this file would be created at `/etc/systemd/system/donutdns.service`.

-Register the new unit with `sudo systemctl daemon-reload` Start the sevice with `sudo systemctl start donutdns` Check the service with `sudo systemctl status donutdns`
+Register the new unit with `sudo systemctl daemon-reload`

+Enable the service with `sudo systemctl enable donutdns.service`

+Start the sevice with `sudo systemctl start donutdns`

+Check the service with `sudo systemctl status donutdns`

 #### as a docker container